tencentyun/intlcloud-documents/product_new/数据库产品中心/云数据库SQL Sever/产品简介/地域和网络_intl_en.md

 - Tencent Cloud services in the same region can communicate with each other via private network.
 - If a CVM instance on a private network need to access TencentDB for SQL Server on a basic network in a different AZ in the same region, you need to manually configure the subnet and assign a private network IP to enable communication.
 - Tencent Cloud services in different regions cannot communicate with one another through a private basic network.
 Their communication through a private network requires Peering Connection.
 - Currently, public IP is not supported by TencentDB for SQL Server.
 If you need to use a public IP, you can use the port mapping function of SSH2 to connect, configure, and manage an instance from the internet.
-For more information, see [Connecting to an Instance](https://intl.cloud.tencent.com/document/product/238/11627).
 - When purchasing TencentDB for SQL Server, we recommend selecting the same region as your CVM instance to reduce the access delay.

 ### Network Connectivity Test